GuitarMusashi616/XrayMiner/README.md

 # XrayMiner
 Mining Turtle + Geo Scanner = mines straight to diamond
 ~~~
-Usage: xray <direction it's facing> [repeats] -- tunnels 16 blocks forward, then proceeds to mine all ores in an 8 block radius
+Usage: xray <direction> [repeats] -- tunnels 16 blocks forward, then proceeds to mine all ores in an 8 block radius
-   eg. xray  north                   2        -- example where turtle starts facing north, tunnel and xray 2x
+       xray  north       2        -- example where turtle starts facing north, then repeats above line 2 times
 ~~~

 #### Setup: